Wong's walk-off single lifts Cardinals past Reds | Sports-Games

 Wong's walk-off single lifts Cardinals past Reds

 Kolten Wong launched a walk-off single off the right wall to lift the St. Louis Cardinals to a 5-4 victory over the visiting Cincinnati Reds Thursday night.
-The Cardinals erased a 4-2 ninth-inning deficit with their three-run rally off Reds relievers Raisel Iglesias and Nate Jones.
-Iglesias (1-2) suffered the loss.
+The Cardinals erased a 4-2 ninth-inning deficit with their three-run rally off Reds relievers Raisel Iglesias (1-2) and Nate Jones.

-Reliever Seth Elledge (1-0) pitched the ninth for the Cardinals and earned the victory.
-Cardinals starter Adam Wainwright allowed four runs, two of them unearned, in seven innings.
+Reliever Seth Elledge (1-0) pitched a scoreless ninth for the Cardinals and earned his first major league victory.
+With help from a runner caught stealing, he survived allowing a double and three walks in the inning.
+Cardinals starter Adam Wainwright gave up four runs, two of them unearned, in seven innings.
 He retired 15 consecutive hitters to finish off his outing.

 Reds starting pitcher Sonny Gray held the Cardinals to two runs on four hits during his six-inning start.
 The Reds took an immediate 2-0 lead thanks to some sloppy Cardinals fielding.
 Joey Votto led off the game by reaching on Paul Goldschmidt's throwing error, then he moved up on Jesse Winker's one-out single.